What puts the Kiss of Death on something for you?

 I’m sure we all have things that annoy us, pet hates and that sort of thing.
-I know I do, but I am not easily upset, so sometimes it takes months or even years of being troubled by some sort of behaviour that I find annoying, in others of course, before I get angry enough to do anything about it.
+I know I do.
+However, I am not easily upset.
+So, sometimes it takes months or even years of being troubled by some sort of behaviour, before I get angry enough to do anything about it.
+I’m talking about in other people, of course,

 Are we all like that?
 I imagine that we are to some extent.
 Some people smoulder and eventually burst into flames, while others shout and bawl right away and get it off their chests immediately.
 I think that doctors agree that it is better to be a bawler than a smoulderer.
 Something to do with repressed anger.

-And before you say that it is not their fault, and that I should be speaking Thai after being here for ten years, I totally agree with you, but unless you have tried to learn an Asian language, I’m afraid you don’t know what you are talking about.
+And before you say that it is not their fault, and that I should be speaking Thai after being here for twenty years, I totally agree with you.
+However, unless you have tried to learn an Asian language, I’m afraid you don’t know what you are talking about.
 I have spoken seven European languages fluently, but I am really struggling with Thai.
 It’s the tones, you see, there are five of them.

 That’s all I’m going to tell you on that subject today, you can look it up if you like on Wikipedia (it’s not that bad for general knowledge, honest).